5 Types of Fungal Diseases That Attack Plants

 Rust

-Rust is a common disease on rose plants (more so outdoors), as well as on Chrysanthemums, Fuchsias, and Pelargoniums indoors.
+Rust is a common disease on rose plants (more so outdoors), as well as on chrysanthemums, fuchsias, and pelargoniums indoors.
 It is also a very difficult infection to get rid of.
 If you suspect one or more of your plants are infected, isolate them as quickly as possible to help prevent spreading.

 • Symptoms of Rust on Your Plants

-What does rust on your plants look like?
-It will usually appear as rings or spots of brown on your plants' leaves, and they most often start on the leaf undersides.
+Rust will usually appear as rings or spots of brown on your plants' leaves, and they most often start on the leaf undersides.
 Eventually the spotting will be visible on both sides of the leaves.
 Even without yellowing first, leaves may fall prematurely if they are brushed or rustled.

 • How to Treat Rust on Plants

 Rust is a tough one to get rid of, but you might be able to keep it under control.
-Gently remove the infected leaves (trying not to shake and spread the fungus).
+Gently remove the infected leaves, trying not to shake and spread the fungus.
 Spraying a good fungicide garden spray around the base of the plant can also help greatly.

 5. Blight